-New innovative digital technologies are increasingly being adopted and applied in broad areas of the health care system.
-With increasing digitalisation, the degree of virtualisation in teaching and research is automatically increasing.
+New innovative digital technologies are being adopted and introduced in many areas of the health care system.
+As digitalisation improves, the degree of virtualisation is automatically increasing in both teaching and research.
 University courses and programmes throughout Europe are inadequately prepared for this.

 The aim of DTMD is to offer postgraduate continuing education master courses in medicine and dentistry as well as special education and continuing education certificates for dental technicians.
 In addition, the DTMD University is intensively involved in the further training of nursing staff for mobile and stationary care.
 Digitalisation will also fundamentally change the working world in nursing.
 New technologies will open up new perspectives but will also redesign existing processes and fields of work.

 As a university that deals specifically with innovative digital technologies in the healthcare sector, DTMD University takes a variety of measures in teaching and research to constructively design and advance the digitisation of medical structures and processes and to actively use the opportunities and challenges of digitisation for higher education.

 The DTMD University's degree courses and courses promote the digitization of the health care system in all its breadth.
 They take into account the fact that evidence- and data-based computer medicine will significantly influence the future of medical teaching and research.